notkrithiramnath/ribbit/README.md

 3. Open the provided local URL in your browser.

 ---
-#Machine Learning Model
+##Machine Learning Model
 I used Scikit Random forest classifier, though in the future I would want to move to tensorflow.
 I also could not find any dataset of frog noises, so I made my own in the program, but I need to upload many more frog noises and train.
+I also used Cursor ai for help in generating some code to train.